jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Remove all alternatives and all of their associated slave links.
 `name` is a name in `/etc/alternatives/`.

-## --auto name

-Switch the link group behind the alternative for `name` to automatic mode.
-In the process,  the master symlink and  its slaves are updated to  point to the highest priority installed alternatives.

-## --display name

-Display information about the link group:

-   - the group's mode (auto or manual)

-        editor - manual mode~

-   - the master and slave links

-        link editor is /usr/bin/editor~
-        slave editor.1.gz is /usr/share/man/man1/editor.1.gz~

-   - which path the master link currently points to

-        link currently points to /usr/local/bin/vim~

-   - what other paths are available (and their corresponding slaves)

-        /bin/ed - priority -100~
-          slave editor.1.gz: /usr/share/man/man1/ed.1.gz~
-        /bin/nano - priority 40~
-          slave editor.1.gz: /usr/share/man/man1/nano.1.gz~
-        /usr/local/bin/vim - priority 60~
-          slave editor.1.gz: /usr/local/share/man/man1/nvim.1.gz~

-   - the highest priority alternative currently installed

-        link best version is /usr/local/bin/vim~

-## --get-selections

-List all master names (those controlling a link group) and their status.

-Each line contains up to 3 fields (separated by one or more spaces).
-The first field  is the alternative name,  the second one is  the status (either auto  or  manual),  and  the  last  one contains  the  current  choice  for  the alternative path.

-## --set-selections

-Read configuration of alternatives on standard  input in the format generated by `--get-selections` and reconfigure them accordingly.

-## --query name

-Display information about the link group in a machine parseable way.

-## --list name

-Display the list of paths to the alternatives of the link group.

-## --config name

-Show available alternatives for a link group and allow the user to interactively select which one to use; the link group is updated.

 ##
 # Query Format